-“This isn’t only about weight loss and warding off potential disease,” says Lauren Tobey, nutrition education program coordinator, although those are great benefits.
+“This isn’t only about weight loss and warding off potential disease,” says Lauren Tobey, nutrition education program coordinator.
 “It’s about encouraging a diet rich in fruits and vegetables, providing new ways to make them tasty, understanding that frozen and canned versions are just as beneficial as fresh and taking care of your family by being a food hero.”

 As part of the Food Hero launch, KPTV in Portland featured OSU Extension nutrition specialist Anne Hoisington making a healthy salad with canned goods.